TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-aadconnect-sync-synccycleexecutionissues.md

 There are multiple reasons why an object is not importing:

-* AD connectivity issues: Please use [ADConnectivityTools](https://docs.microsoft.com/azure/active-directory/hybrid/reference-connect-adconnectivitytools) to check connectivity issues with on premise AD.
-You can [learn more about ADConnectivityTool](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-adconnectivitytools).
+* AD connectivity issues: Please use [ADConnectivityTools](https://docs.microsoft.com/azure/active-directory/hybrid/reference-connect-adconnectivitytools) to check connectivity issues with on premise AD

-* Azure AD connectivity issues: Please follow instructions in [troubleshoot connectivity issues with Azure AD Connect](https://docs.microsoft.com/azure/active-directory/hybrid/tshoot-connect-connectivity)
+* Azure AD connectivity issues: Please follow instructions to [troubleshoot connectivity issues with Azure AD Connect](https://docs.microsoft.com/azure/active-directory/hybrid/tshoot-connect-connectivity)

-* AD permissions issues: As a best practice to avoid any permission issues, let Azure AD Connect create accounts instead [providing custom accounts](https://docs.microsoft.com/azure/active-directory/hybrid/reference-connect-accounts-permissions)
+* AD permissions issues: As a best practice to avoid any permission issues, let Azure AD Connect [create accounts instead of providing custom accounts](https://docs.microsoft.com/azure/active-directory/hybrid/reference-connect-accounts-permissions)

 * Scoping issue: The object belongs to a [domain or OU which is filtered out](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-sync-configure-filtering) or there is sync rule to filter out the object